puppetlabs/clj-i18n/example/program/README.md

 time the i18n library is updated to make sure you have the most recent `Makefile`.

+**Prior to running `make i18n`, you will need to have at least one string wrapped with a translation function, i.e. trs or tru.**

-Until you are comfortable with how `.po` files are handled, it is safest to only run `make i18n`, which is also run autoamtically every time `lein compile` is run:
+Until you are comfortable with how `.po` files are handled, it is safest to only run `make i18n`, which is also run automtically every time `lein compile` is run:

     > make i18n